Covid-19 Restrictions to SCONUL Access & Visitor access at the University of Bristol Library

 The scheme operates all year, except during these periods:

-- For 2018 restriction periods, please check this page nearer the time
+- Dates to be confirmed, please check this page nearer the time.

 You must be aged 16 or over to use the visitor scheme.
 Visitors may not bring children to the libraries.

 You must register for a day pass when you visit.
 Passes are then valid for that day and when libraries are staffed:

 - Arts & Social Sciences Library: 8am - 8pm (the library opens as a study centre outside of these hours, reserved for UoB students)